DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 Utilise Availability Bias to increase the sense of urgency.

 Share historical data on past vacancy trends for courses, or estimate vacant places based on number of applications this cycle and the time to last acceptance.

+Ask providers for a min/max number of places on a course.

 When a shortlisted course becomes full, suggest alternative similar courses in nearby regions or with similar training offerings.